50 MPH Ebike Guide: Speed Limits & Safety Tips

 Advanced Rider Skills

 Riding in traffic at 50 mph requires skills far beyond what's needed for a bike lane.
 You must learn to think and act like a motorcyclist.
 This includes mastering defensive riding techniques, constantly scanning for threats, managing your lane position for visibility, and understanding how to perform emergency braking and swerving at high speed.
+Some transportation experts argue that at speeds closer to car traffic—around 25 to 28 mph—riders may actually reduce accident risk by better matching flow and reducing overtakes.
+However, at 50 mph, the margin for error becomes razor-thin, and rider skill, training, and situational awareness become non-negotiable for safety.

 The True Cost of Speed